-Montreal Public Health officials are warning a purple syrup that mimics the look of cough medicine is a fake product that can be lethal.
+Montreal Public Health officials are warning that a purple syrup in circulation, which mimics the appearance of cough medicine, is a fake product that could be lethal.

 The product, which looks like an approved pharmaceutical medication and is labelled as “promethazine with codeine oral solution,” contains an extremely potent opioid, protonitazene and benzodiazepine.